stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 lib.vkGetBufferMemoryRequirements(dev.handle(), handle.getValue(), reqs);
 ```

-These requirements are passed to the memory allocator which allocates a memory block of the appropriate type:
+These requirements are passed to the memory allocator (covered in the following section) which allocates a memory block of the appropriate type:

 ```java
 // Allocate buffer memory